How To Ask for Accommodations at Work

 - Request extra reminders regarding deadlines and/or important tasks

-To learn more about other ways to support individuals with learning disabilities or to find out more about Transitions programs in Albany, New York, contact us at (518) 775-5384.
+To learn more about other ways to support individuals with learning disabilities or to find out more about Transitions programs, contact us at (518) 775-5384.